ToxPuro/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

     * Provided for backwards compatibility.
     * Essentially a wrapper for the Node layer.
     * All functions are guaranteed to be synchronous.
+    * At the moment, `samples/standalone/` is using the Astaroth/Node layer, but it will be phased out with `samples/standalone_mpi/` during 2021.

 There are also several helper functions defined in `include/astaroth.h`, which can be used for, say, determining the size or performing index calculations within the simulation domain.